openid/openid4vp_ble/main.md

 For encryption AES-256-GCM (192) (GCM: Galois Counter Mode)  as defined in NIST SP 800-38D or ChaCha20 [@!RFC8439] MUST be used.

 ToDo: Can we do ChaCha20?
 Rather than AES 256 GCM?
-The fact that ChaCha20 is more streaming.
+The fact that ChaCha20 is more streaming is atractive.

 The IV (Initialization Vector defined in NIST SP 800-38D) used for encryption MUST have the default length of 12 bytes for GCM, as specified in NIST SP 800-38D.
-The IV MUST be the concatenation of the identifier and the message counter (identifier || message counter).
-The identifier MUST be an 8-byte value.

-The Verifier MUST use the following identifier: 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00.
-The Wallet MUST use the following identifier: 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x01.

-The Wallet and Verifier MUST keep a separate message counter for each session key.
-The message counter value MUST be a 4-byte big-endian unsigned integer.
-For the first encryption with a session key, the message counter MUST be set to 1.
-Before each following encryption with the same key, the message counter value MUST be increased by 1.
-A message counter value MUST never be reused in any future encryption using the same key.
+The IV is the random nonce generated by the wallet.

+The encryption of the data happens before any of the request size or response size is provided.
+So the entire data is encrypted with AES GCM 256 bit using the derived session keys.
+Due to this requirement there is no message counter requirement in this design.
+Also the fact that every wallet would send a random nonce and a random ephemeral public key we can assume a safe interaction with a long term verifier key.
+This gives us with more probability of randomness in key derivation.

 The AAD (Additional Authenticated Data defined in NIST SP 800-38D) used as input for the GCM function MUST be an empty string.
 The plaintext used as input for the GCM function MUST be Wallet request or Wallet response.
 The value of the data element in the session establishment and session data messages as defined in 9.1.1.4 MUST be the concatenation of the ciphertext and all 16 bytes of the authentication tag (ciphertext || authentication tag).

 # Security Considerations

 ## Session Information

-Both wallet and the Verifier MUST remove all the information about the session after its termination.
+Wallet MUST remove all the information about the session after its termination.
+Verifier might choose to do so based on their mode of operation.

 ## Ensuring the Wallet is Connected to the correct Verifier